smartsupp/smartsupp-wordpress-plugin/tags/3.7/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-We provide the tools to grow your business: Mira AI, Live Chat, Chatbot, AI tools and more to engage visitors at the right time.
+Boost your sales and turn visitors into customers with live chat, AI tools and chatbots.
+Smartsupp is trusted by 100,000+ online stores.

 == Elevate Your Online Sales with Conversations! ==